kalaivani-kv/Working_With_Servo_Motors/README.md

 # Working with Raspberry pi 3 B+ and servo

-Rotation of servo motor for Robotic Arm
+Rotation of servo motor and movement of Gripper for Robotic Arm